Equine Litigation

 - Medication-rules disputes and other equine litigation issues

-The Equine Law Office of Rebecca Pennington serves the Texas equestrian community in equine-related matters of law.
+Equine Law Office of Rebecca Pennington serves the Texas equestrian community in equine-related matters of law.

 A Texas equine lawyer helps with horse-related legal issues involving contracts, litigation, business matters, liability issues, equine associations, and disputes involving the sale, boarding, training, breeding, or care of horses.